-These defaults work just fine in this example, so we don't need to set values for match mode or search mode.
+These defaults work just fine for this example, so we don't need to set values for match_mode or search_mode.

 When I enter the formula, the result is Germany, which is correct.

-To retrieve population, I can use exactly the same formula, copied down with control + a single quote, than I just need to change the return array.
+To retrieve population, I can use exactly the same formula, copied down with Control + a single quote, then I just need to change the return_array.

 Instead of Country, I want Population, which is D5:D18.

 Now if I change the City name to a different value, say Tokyo, XLOOKUP will retrieve the correct data.

 And if I try a city that doesn't exist in the source data, XLOOKUP will return the "No match" message I provided.